 Ultrasonic Liquid Flow Meter with Thermal Energy/BTU Capability

 Features LARGE LCD display, shows the Instantaneous Flow Rate, Total Flow, in user selectable units.
-One of the first Ultrasonic flow meters with data logger.
+One of the first Ultrasonic flow meters with a data logger.
 Both 24 VDC and universal AC power capability

 - Medium: Any acoustically conductive fluid with less than 5% air bubbles or solids

 - Pipe size: 2” to 48” Smallest pipe/tube:(1.125 OD with .05 wall with N or W Mounting)

 - Flow rate: Supports velocities up to 40 f/s or 12 m/s